 Based on the perspectives of 1600 IT leaders in Europe and United States, the NTT Communications report Cloud Reality Check 2015 revealed that 41% of tech decision-makers think that switching systems over to cloud is “more trouble than it’s worth.”

-The respondents to that survey have clearly not worked with Atlantic.Net and our Cloud Hosting, where we believe that our business thrives on the support we provide to our customers.
+The respondents to that survey have clearly not worked with Atlantic.Net and our cloud hosting or HIPAA compliant database hosting, where we believe that our business thrives on the support we provide to our customers.

 By Moazzam Adnan